njw438/SampleUIQuestion/README.md

 **Build a Table of Names and Images**

 Write an app which displays a list of full names in a table view.
 The names should be imported from the *names.json* file in the repo above.
 This can be a simple, single view application that loads directly to the list.
+Use any resources that you would normally have available to you during a work day.

 **Requirements**